Yubico/webauthn-sign-kem-extensions/README.md

   and thus presumably must also first know which key is to be used for signing.
   Thus, the signing use case is largely incompatible with the anonymous authentication challenge use case.

-- The `keyAgreement` extension may be used to derive encryption keys, but in order to do so the RP needs to supply the key derivation parameters for the ciphertext in question.
+- The `kem` extension may be used to derive encryption keys, but in order to do so the RP needs to supply the key derivation parameters for the ciphertext in question.